Ukraine’s Zelenskyy visits recently retaken, devastated city

 Russian forces left the war-scarred city last week as Ukraine pressed forward in a sweeping counteroffensive that has reclaimed vast swaths of territory in the country’s northeastern Kharkiv region in a matter of days.

-Much of Izium has been devastated.
+As Zelenskyy visited Izium, the Ukrainian flag was raised in front of the burned-out city hall building in the largely devastated town.

 Apartment buildings are blackened by fire and pockmarked by artillery strikes.
 The entire center of one residential building had collapsed, a gaping hole and piles of rubble where homes used to be.

 “The view is very shocking but it is not shocking for me,” Zelenskyy said in brief comments to the press, “because we began to see the same pictures from Bucha, from the first de-occupied territories … so the same destroyed buildings, killed people.”